-In Wisconsin, in 2001, 68.7% of passenger vehicle occupants buckled up.
+In July 2002, 66.1% of passenger vehicle occupants buckled up in Wisconsin.

 - Safety belts are the most effective means of reducing fatalities and serious injuries when traffic crashes occur and are estimated to save 9,500 lives in America each year. - Traffic crashes are the leading cause of death to children in America. - The greatest predictor of child restraint use in a vehicle is adult restraint use.
 In fact, a restrained driver is three times more likely to restrain a child.